KratesNg/Python.Exercise.01/README.md

 # Python.Exercise.01 (Feb 2020)
-Some exercises on Python compiled from text books and online.
+Some exercises on Python compiled from text books and online .